patterns-app/patterns-components/patterns_templates/Featured/Eng-Advice-GPT3-Slack-Bot/readme.md

 In Slack, @mention your bot and say something like, "I need help with my code.".
 You should see the graph nodes execute in sequence, and the bot should respond with a GPT-3 generated response.

+> Note, for this to work with these permissions you need to mention and the add the bot to a specific channel.
+A private DM will not work.

 ## More Information
 Check out [intro to streaming and webhooks](https://www.patterns.app/docs/dev/streams) or the [python reference](https://www.patterns.app/docs/reference/python-reference) in the docs